ozedd-ee/json-parser/README.md

 json-parser.exe help
 ```

-NOTE: The token type consists of the token value (the actual token) and its position in the JSON string.
+NOTE: The output 'token' type consists of two fields - the token value(the actual token) and its position in the JSON string.